binocarlos/bookbinding/README.md

 bookbinding
 ===========

-Create a book binding style background for a [pagemaker](https://github.com/binocarlos/pagemaker) book
+Create a book binding style background for some HTML content

 ## installation